DjangoGirls/tutorial-extensions/heroku/README.md

 > __Note__: you will see an error page!
 We'll talk about that in a minute.

 This will open a url like [https://djangogirlsblog.herokuapp.com/]() in your browser, and at the moment you will probably see an error page.
-Since we only created the admin view for the app so far, add `admin/` to the url (e.g. [https://djangogirlsblog.herokuapp.com/admin/]()) to see a working page of our web app.

 The error you saw was because we when we deployed to Heroku, we created a new database and it's empty.
-We need to run the ```migrate``` command like we did when we first started our project to set our database up properly:
+We need to run the `migrate` and `createsuperuser` commands, just like we did on PythonAnywhere.
+This time, they come via a special command-line on our own computer, `heroku run`:

     $ heroku run python manage.py migrate

     $ heroku run python manage.py createsuperuser

 The command prompt will ask you to choose a username and a password again.
 These will be your login details on your live website's admin page.
-Refresh it in your browser, and you're good to go!

-You should now be able to see your website in a browser!
-Congrats :)!
+Refresh it in your browser, and there you go!
+You now know how to deploy to two different hosting platforms.
+Pick your favourite :)